Tom Coughlin addressed the media today. Here are the questions:

 -- OLG David Diehl may be moved to OLT to replace Luke Petitgout (and fill-in Bob Whitfield), which would move reserve O-lineman Rich Seubert to left guard.

-REPORT CARD VS. JAGUARS
+STRATEGY AND PERSONNEL REPORT CARD VS. JAGUARS

 PASSING OFFENSE: C-minus -- QB Eli Manning was dangerously erratic, completing 19 of 41 passes for 230 yards, two picks and a TD.
 He was sacked once and finished with a QB rating of 51.9, which is not good at all.
 The blocking was fair at best, and he often had to throw before he was ready.
 It is becoming apparent that the passing game missed veteran WR Amani Toomer, who underwent knee surgery and is out for the season, and not just for his receiving skills.
 TE Jeremy Shockey, who had eight catches two weeks ago and just one last week vs. Chicago, caught seven for 82 yards but was not able to lift the team by merely his accomplishments.
 He also missed two blocks on rushing plays.
 Veteran OT Bob Whitfield, filling in for the injured LT Luke Petitgout, had his third straight sub-par performance and a change might have to be made, such as moving LG David Diehl to LT and inserting reserve Rich Seubert at LG.